 - 5.10 The hospital area required to deliver the healthcare models emerging from the above will be different for single or dual site solutions.
-Dual site solutions will inevitably require a degree of duplication both in terms of plant and amenity spaces and also in terms of health departments in each location to allow healthcare functions to interact correctly when split across locations. - 5.11 The brief for Option A being the Dual Site Refined Concept established within the Strategic Outline Case Addendum also involves a blend of new facilities and extensive refurbishment which again will influence the area required. - 5.12 Separate Functional Area Estimates [FAEs] for single site solutions (being Options B, C and D) and the dual site solution (being Option A) have therefore been developed by adopting UK best practice and UK Department of Health guidance 'Health Premises Cost Guides [second edition]'. - 5.13 The FAEs for all options are included in Appendix 7 and indicate that the area required in all cases for a HPCG derived hospital remains broadly consistent with the 63,644m2 estimated for the preferred hospital identified within the previous Strategic Outline Case.
+Dual site solutions will inevitably require a degree of duplication both in terms of plant and amenity spaces and also in terms of health departments in each location to allow healthcare functions to interact correctly when split across locations. - 5.11 The brief for 'Option A' being the Dual Site Refined Concept established within the Strategic Outline Case Addendum also involves a blend of new facilities and extensive refurbishment which again will influence the area required. - 5.12 Separate Functional Area Estimates [FAE] for single site solutions being Options B, C, D and E and the Option A dual site solution have therefore been developed by adopting UK best practice and UK Department of Health guidance 'Health Premises Cost Guides [second edition]. - 5.13 The FAE for all options are included in Appendix 7 and indicate that the area required in all cases for a HPCG derived hospital remains broadly consistent with the estimate of 63,644m2 identified within the previous Strategic Outline Case.

 - 5.14 This is notably larger than the area of the current hospital at 38,863m2 and has necessitated the Future Hospital Project Board's agreement to the inclusion of the following area reduction strategies: - The retention of Peter Crill House and Education Facilities at Jersey General with works limited to those necessary to create engineering and services independent from the current hospital; - Relocation of ancillary services to Five Oaks in support of a broader FM Strategy; and - The adoption of a 15% blanket reduction in the overall Functional Area against the spatial standards derived from current UK guidance previously implemented within the Strategic Outline Case. - 5.15 Whilst adoption of the first two strategies above has been straightforward, the application of a general 15% reduction in spatial standards has proved more difficult.
 Accurate testing of its achievability has not been possible at this early stage of hospital design and whilst reductions may be readily achievable in some areas they may prove difficult, or to be functionally damaging or clinically unsafe to achieve in others. - 5.16 The precise allocation of area reductions will therefore not become clear until full design of the hospital at the preferred site has been completed.
-Whilst this may eventually change how the area reduction is achieved the Project Board and HSSD representatives have given their overall approval to maintaining the scale of reduction initially proposed within the Strategic Outline Case. - 5.17 This is reflected in the FAEs included in Appendix 8, which also set out the analysis completed to date in applying these reductions and summarises the tactical measures and UK Standards derogations required to achieve these (where these are currently known). - 5.18 The target total Functional Area Estimates for both single and dual site options are:
+Whilst this may eventually change how the area reduction is achieved the Project Board and HSSD representatives have given their overall approval to maintaining the scale of reduction initially proposed within the Strategic Outline Case. - 5.17 This is reflected in the FAE's included in Appendix 8, which also set out the analysis completed to date in applying these reductions and summarises the tactical measures and UK Standards derogations required to achieve these (where these are currently known). - 5.18 The target total Functional Area Estimates for both single and dual site options are:

-Site(s) Relevant Options Target Functional Area Estimate Dual site Option A - (Existing General Hospital and Overdale) - New Build and Refurbishment Option 57,466m 2 Single site Option B - Overdale Hospital 100% New Build Option C - Jersey General 100% New build Option D - Waterfront 100: new build 46,841m 2
+Site(s) Relevant Options Target Functional Area Estimate Dual site Option A - (Existing General Hospital and Overdale) - New Build and Refurbishment Option 57,466m2 Single site Option B - Overdale Hospital 100% New Build Option C - Jersey General 100% New build Option D - Waterfront 100: New build Option E - Peoples Park 100% New Build 46,841m2